MaheeshaSewmini/Sinhala-OCR-Dataset/README.md

 # Sinhala Handwritten OCR Dataset

 ## Overview
-This dataset contains Sinhala handwritten **characters, words, and paragraphs** collected for the research titled: Development of a Vision Transformer-Based OCR System for Sinhala Handwritten Text Recognition.
-It is designed to support the development and evaluation of machine learning and deep learning models for handwritten text recognition.
+This dataset contains Sinhala handwritten characters, words, and paragraphs, collected as part of a research project on Sinhala handwritten text recognition.
+It is designed to support the development and evaluation of machine learning and deep learning models for handwritten text recognition tasks.
+The dataset can be downloaded from: https://doi.org/10.5281/zenodo.19878034

 ---